Sign in As:

 • thematic campaigns.

-It is important to maintain a consistent style so each update remains recognizable.
+It is important to maintain a unified style so that each update remains recognizable.

 Check the layout in several scenarios: desktop, smartphone, different screen sizes.
 Pay attention to cropping, contrast, and overall composition.

-Tip: keep a template with the safe zone marked to optimize work for all future covers.
+Tip: keep a template with a marked safe zone to optimize the work for all future covers.

 facebook-oblozka

-Below are the most common problems to consider at the layout stage.
+Below are the most frequent problems that should be considered at the layout stage.

 Text near the edges

-Placing headings, subheadings, or CTAs near the edges of the cover almost always leads to them being cropped on one type of device.
+Placing headings, subheadings, or CTAs close to the edges of the cover almost always leads to them being cropped on one of the device types.
 Even if everything looks correct on desktop, part of the text may disappear on mobile.

 Solution: keep all important content within the safe zone and leave sufficient internal padding.